 M.A.
 Program Overview

 The Department of Communicology offers an innovative M.A. program emphasizing the central processes and functions of human communication.
 To that end, course work, seminars, and student research develop a situationally independent understanding of research and theory in the areas central to the curriculum (i.e., message processing, interpersonal communication, persuasion, and intercultural communication).
-Prospective candidates for our M.A. should have a strong undergraduate background in Communicology or a closely allied discipline.
+Prospective candidates for our M.A. program should have a strong undergraduate background in Communicology or a closely allied discipline.

 M.A.
 Program Plan Options